klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) provides a mathematical framework for updating beliefs in light of new evidence.
 Unlike frequentist statistics, which treats probability as the long-run frequency of events, Bayesian probability represents degrees of belief that can be revised as new information becomes available.

-The foundation of Bayesian reasoning is [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem):
+The foundation of Bayesian reasoning is [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) (explained simply in [this Khan Academy video](https://www.khanacademy.org/math/statistics-probability/probability-library/conditional-probability-bayes/v/bayes-theorem-visualized)):

 $$P(H|E) = \frac{P(E|H) \cdot P(H)}{P(E)}$$